Somerville Truck Accident Lawyer

 As time passes, the accident scene will change, and witnesses may become more difficult to locate.
 Video footage showing an accident could be erased or recorded over.
 Our Somerville truck accident lawyer will work quickly to gather and preserve evidence that will be ready to use in negotiations or at trial.
 Delays could make it more difficult to obtain the evidence necessary to prove causation and recover damages.

 Evidence does not only come from the scene of the accident.
 We must present evidence of your injuries if you are to recover any compensation for your medical costs and pain and suffering.
-You should get medical treatment immediately after an accident.
-Not only is this in the best interest of your personal well-being, but if you wait too long to be treated, your medical records may not accurately reflect the severity of your injuries.
+There are various steps victims can take immediately after truck accidents that may benefit the collection of evidence for their case.
+Individuals who were injured because of a truck accident should take the following actions to help their potential lawsuit.

 Compensation for Injuries and Damages in a Truck Accident Lawsuit